Skip to main content

 INTERNAL operator

-The INTERNAL operator creates an action that executes an internal call.
+The INTERNAL operator creates an action or an action statement that executes an internal call.

 Syntax